payalmohapatra/Multi-Level-Physical-Fatigue-Prediction-in-Manufacturing-Workers/README.md

 The complete dataset can be downloaded by running the scripts here - MxD_Final_CodeBase/Data_Download_Scripts

-Alternately, if you are only interested in the processed feature set, you unzip the file ./Predictive_Models/MxD_Data_User_Study.rar
+Alternately, if you are only interested in the processed feature set you can unzip the file ./Predictive_Models/MxD_Data_User_Study.rar

 ## Helper Functions